valtimo-platform/valtimo-documentation/using-valtimo/document/case-search.md

 **path**

-The path pointing to the property that we want to search for.
+The path pointing to the property that can be searched for.
 This field is optional.

 **dataType**

-The data type of the property that we want to search for.
+The data type of the property that that can be searched for.
 The options are limited to: text, number, date, datetime and boolean.

 **fieldType**